bitrise-io/devcenter/_articles/code-signing/ios-code-signing/create-signed-ipa-for-xcode.md

     weight: 5

 ---
-You can easily create a signed IPA for your Xamarin project with Bitrise.
-All you need to do is set the relevant inputs of our `Xamarin Archive` step!
+You can easily create a signed IPA for your Xcode project with Bitrise.
+All you need to do is set the relevant inputs of our `Xcode Archive & Export for iOS` step!

 !!! todo "Before you start"
     Before setting up IPA export, make sure that: